Easy-to-read information about pain relief medications.

 |Paracetamol||Paracetamol is used to treat mild-to-moderate pain.

 || NSAIDs are used to reduce mild-to-moderate pain and inflammation (swelling).

 Other types of medicines used to relieve pain

 There are other medicines that are used to relieve pain.
-They may be used when the standard painkillers above are not effective alone or are not suitable.
-For example, antidepressants and anti-epileptics can be used for nerve pain.
+They may be used when the pain relievers above are not effective alone or are not suitable.
+For example, some antidepressants and anti-epileptics can be used for nerve pain.
 Steroids are used to reduce swelling and inflammation.
-These may be given as tablets or an injection directly into a painful joint.
+Steroids may be given as tablets or an injection directly into a painful joint.